livecodelife/fareharbor_external_api/README.md

     $ gem install fareharbor_external_api

-## Setup: Keys
+## Setup

+#### Requesting Access

 To get started with the FareHarbor External API Gem, you will need to request access keys from FareHarbor.
 Please contact <support@fareharbor.com> to request access to the FareHarbor External API.

-#### Bash Profile
+Once you have your keys, you will need to save them.

+#### Setting Up Your Access Keys

+Once you have your access keys, you will need to set them as environment variables to work with the gem.
+Below are two options for setting your environment variables.

+###### For Use in Production

+We recommend using the Figaro gem to set your environment variables.
+Follow the directions to set your keys [here.](https://github.com/laserlemon/figaro#example)

-If you want to set your keys inside your bash profile:
+In your application.yml file, set your keys like this:

-    .bash_profile
+    FAREHARBOR_API_APP_KEY=<your_api_app_key>
+    FAREHARBOR_API_USER_KEY=<your_api_user_key>

+Your key names must match the above key names exactly.
+Once you are done, make sure you add application.yml to your .gitignore file to keep your keys hidden!

+###### For Local Use

+You can either set your keys using the Figaro gem (instructions above) or inside your bash profile.
+To set your keys inside your bash profile, open your bash profile and add the following lines:

     export FAREHARBOR_API_APP_KEY=<your_api_app_key>
     export FAREHARBOR_API_USER_KEY=<your_api_user_key>

-Then in your command line, enter
+To save your changes, enter the following in your command line:

     source ~/.bash_profile

-#### Figaro

-If you are using Figaro, follow the directions to set your keys [here.](https://github.com/laserlemon/figaro#example)

-In your application.yml file, set your keys like this:

-FAREHARBOR_API_APP_KEY=<your_api_app_key>
-FAREHARBOR_API_USER_KEY=<your_api_user_key>

-Make sure you add application.yml to your .gitignore file to keep your keys hidden

 ## Usage

-After installing the gem and setting your keys, you can access specific endpoint data by calling `FareHarbor::Affiliate::Company.<specify method here>`
+The FareHarbor External API Gem is a wrapper for the FareHarbor External API.
+Each endpoint returns data only for companies that the affiliate / API-user has permission to access.

+#### Single Company

-For ease of use, it is recommended that you save the above class as a variable.
+To access a single company and find data pertaining to that company, you can use the find method.
+For ease of use, it is recommended that you save the result to a variable.

-`affiliate = FareHarbor::Affiliate::Company`
+`company = FH::Companies.find('<company shortname goes here>')`

-Now you can call the specified endpoint methods on the affiliate variable.
-For example:
+Now you have the ability to call methods on the affiliate variable.
+For example

-`affiliate.items(company_shortname: <your company shortname here>)`
+`company.items('<company shortname goes here>')`

 Is the equivalent of:

-`FareHarbor::Affiliate::Company.items(company_shortname: <your company shortname here>)`
+`FH::Company.items('<company shortname goes here>')`

+#### All Companies

+To access a list of all affiliate companies, use the all method:

+`FH::Companies.all`

 ### Paths